Twelve incredible examples of avant-garde architecture

 City of Culture of Galicia

-This project radically changed the summit of Mount Gaiás in Santiago de Compostela.
-The architect Peter Eisenmann brought to life a series of unique buildings that were inspired by the pilgrimage routes to the medieval city.
-Visitors can walk around the outside, sign up to a guided tour and attend one of the exhibitions or concerts that are organised.
+The summit of Mount Gaiás, in Santiago de Compostela, was radically transformed by this project.
+Architect Peter Eisenman has brought to life a series of unique buildings inspired by the pilgrimage routes of the medieval city.
+Visitors can explore the grounds, join a guided tour, or attend one of the exhibitions or concerts held there.

 -

-Formerly known as Torre Agbar, this 144-metre-high glass cylinder became part of the city in 2005.
-As a fun fact, you might like to know that its architect, Jean Nouvel, wanted to emulate the design of the famous Sagrada Familia and the nearby mountain of Montserrat.
-It is impossible to miss as it is specially lit up at night.
+Formerly known as the Agbar Tower, this 144-metre-high glass cylinder was added to the city in 2005.
+Interestingly, its architect, Jean Nouvel, intended it to emulate the forms of the world-famous Sagrada Familia or the nearby mountain of Montserrat.
+Not to be missed with the special nighttime lighting.

 -

-It's easy to see the cultural revolution that Malaga has undergone by simply walking around its streets and noting the new museums.
-These include the Pompidou Centre, whose famous colourful Cube by Daniel Buren catches everyone's attention.
-Inside you will find select works of art from the 20th and 21st centuries.
+The cultural revolution that the city of Málaga has undergone is immediately apparent as you stroll through its streets and visit its new museums.
+Among them is the Centre Pompidou, whose famous Cube of Colours by Daniel Buren attracts everyone's attention.
+Inside, you'll find select artworks from the 20th and 21st centuries.

 -

-A bridge in the shape of a gladiola and an original, 76-metre-high tower are the two most spectacular examples remaining from the Expo 2008 in a city that was transformed forever.
-An area that is also home to the Aquarium River of Zaragoza and the Luis Buñuel Water Park.
+A bridge designed by Zaha Hadid in the shape of a gladiolus and an original 76-metre-high tower are two of the most spectacular examples left by the 2008 International Exposition in a city that was forever transformed.
+This area also houses the Zaragoza River Aquarium and the Luis Buñuel Water Park.

 -